 Know Before You Go

-Beware that Mexico City has two French pantheons.
+The cemetery is private, fenced and admission restricted to family members.
+Be aware that Mexico City has two French pantheons.
 La Piedad, on one side of the viaduct, is the oldest and most beautiful.
 The one at San Joaquin is newer and not as exquisite.